kimi12antonelli/kimi12antonelli/README.md

 I can come off as Rude.
 I do not mean to.

 other drivers im a fan of > george russell, liam lawson, lewis hamilton

+i have OSDD-1 , Yes im a system.
+I use I/We sometimes.